byu-oit-appdev/sans-server/docs/sans-server.md

     - *path* - The URL path for your request.
 Do not include protocol or domain name.
 Query string parameters will be moved to the query object.
 Defaults to `''`.

-    - *query* - An object with keys and string values that represent the query string parameters.
+    - *query* - An object with keys and string values (or an array of string values) that represent the query string parameters.
 Defaults to `{}`.

 - *callback* - An optional function that will be called with an object that represents the final response.